Jacob Raymer

 People support what they help create.
 When teams shape the work, momentum becomes shared and sustainable.

-MAKE PROGRESS FEEL IMPOSSIBLE TO MISS
+MAKE PROGRESS FEEL INEVITABLE

 Visible progress accelerates engagement.
 Small wins, seen and celebrated, build confidence and keep people moving forward.